Peer Jacks

 About the program: Office of Indigenous Student Success (OISS) Indige-Peer Mentors (IPMs) are for first-year, transfer, online students who identify as Indigenous including Native American, Alaska Native, Native Hawaiian and First Nations.
 OISS IPMs outreach to new incoming Indigenous students to provide strategies for success, learn about campus resources, acclimating to campus life, and making new friends.

-Who it’s for: First-year students from out of state.
+Who it’s for: First-year students.

 About the program: Peer Jacks assists students in making connections and building community through one-on-one mentoring and on- and off-campus events.
 The program provides educational and social opportunities that lead to academic success.
 Participating in the program enhances students’ first year experience, sense of belonging and transition to the university.